vloneshi/WEB_G3NKICHI/src/pages/index.md

 description: >-
   G3NKICHI is the ultimate destination for fashion lovers who want to discover elegant, high-quality pieces and support a brand that values craftsmanship.
 We take design, quality, and style seriously, and we’re excited to share our passion for timeless fashion with everyone.
 subdescription: >-
   G3NKICHI is the ultimate destination for fashion lovers who want to discover elegant, high-quality pieces and support a brand that values craftsmanship.
-We take design, quality, and style seriously, and we’re excited to share our passion for timeless fashion with everyone.
+We take design, quality, and style seriously, and we’re excited to share our passion for timeless fashion with everyonee.
 intro:
   blurbs:
     - image: /img/snakey-G3NKICHI.png